HOME FAQ LISTEN CONTACT STORE

 Partial capos (in particular the Third Hand, which showed up first) have been around since about 1976- so why doesn't everyone have one?
 They don't cost much or take up much room, and they do a lot.
 There are a startling number of reasons, in my opinion-- so many that this would make a nice topic for a marketing class to study

-• A number of mechanical chording devices such as Arthur Godfrey’s Chord Finder and the Fret Finder have appeared and been heavily marketed as an easy way to play guitar, and music store personnel who see the Third Hand often dismiss it as another such “crackpot” idea.
+• A number of mechanical chording devices such as Arthur Godfrey’s Chord Finder, the Chord Buddy, and the Fret Finder have appeared and been heavily marketed as an easy way to play guitar, and music store personnel who see the partial capo often dismiss it as another such “crackpot” idea.
 It is not at all clear at a glance how valuable a partial capo is.
-In fact, if you gave a Third Hand capo to 100 guitar players chosen at random from the phone book, I would estimate that about 5 would end up using it, and at most one of them would find more than 2 ways to use it musically.
+In fact, if you gave a partial capo to 100 guitar players chosen at random from the phone book, I would estimate that about 5 would end up using it, and at most one of them would find more than 2 ways to use it musically.

 • New capos come out almost every year, and as I found out, musical products salesmen often trade jokes about new capos.

 • The partial capo is much more useful to acoustic guitarists than electric.
-When we first started marketing the Third Hand Capo, disco was king, Madonna, Blondie and Michael Jackson were exploding with popularity, and electric guitar was a vastly larger market.
+When I first started marketing the Third Hand Capo, in 1980, disco was king, Madonna, Blondie and Michael Jackson were exploding with popularity, and electric guitar was a vastly larger market.
 It has taken decades for the acoustic guitar to reach a sort of equal footing in the fashion-conscious music world.

 • People who see a partial capo almost all tend to see it as being valuable for someone else.
 Beginners see it as something complicated, and professionals see it as something for beginners.
 In truth it has value to all of them, and its usefulness is not actually dependent on your skill level.